tus/tus-resumable-upload-protocol/protocol.md

 ##### Metadata

-The `Metadata` header adds one key-value-pair to the file creation request.
-Its value MUST consists of the key and the Base64 encoded value seperated by a space.
-Both enities, the key and value, MUST be non-empty strings.
+The `Metadata` header MUST be a comma-separated list adding one or multiple key-value-pairs to the file creation request.
+Its elements MUST consist of the key and the according Base64 encoded value seperated by a space.
+Both entities, the key and value, MUST be non-empty strings.
+The key MUST NOT contain a space or a comma.

 #### Requests